Resume Gaps and Wild Card Jobs: Get Hired DESPITE the Gap

 If you’ve been out of work for longer than a year, in addition to job hunting you’ve got to also spend time writing your “script”.
 How you explain/describe/position/deliver the message about what you’ve been doing between jobs is often directly correlated to your ability to get the next gig.

 The dizzying left hook the Great Recession delivered to the U.S. economy still has millions of people stumbling to get back up again.
-According to a report by the National Urban League Policy Institute, 45.5% of unemployed people have been without jobs for six months or longer.
+According to a report by the National Urban League Policy Institute, 45.5% of unemployed people have been without jobs for six months or longer, a situation that can be even more distressing if you suspect your boss fired you for no reason.

 As people remain unemployed for longer durations, the likelihood that they are forced to take jobs outside their areas of expertise, interests, industries, etc. in order to meet their financial obligations (I know real estate agents who are working at The Gap) increases.
 The importance of creating a seamless “story” that clearly explains why your career has taken a brief detour but ALSO conveys the value of that detour as it relates to a new potential employer becomes all the more necessary.